-One major concern of university teachers in the context described above ought to be integration of sophisticated ICT into teaching and learning process.
-For many years we experimented with more effective ways of teaching to improve the learning outcomes of the technical drawing concepts based on traditional approaches (still image transparencies, chalkboards with large manual drawing instruments and physical mock-ups, small projects, etc).
-The results of these efforts were marginal as Nwoke proved that the problem is not necessarily the students' inability to visualise spatial relationships but rather the instructional methods used to present the information [12].
+One major concern of university teachers in the context described above ought to be integration of sophisticated ICT into the teaching and learning process.
+For many years, the Institute has experimented with more effective ways of teaching, to improve the learning outcomes of technical drawing concepts based on traditional approaches (still image transparencies, chalkboards with large manual drawing instruments and physical mock-ups, small projects, etc).
+The results of these efforts were marginal, as Nwoke proved that the problem is not necessarily the students' inability to visualise spatial relationships but rather the instructional methods used to present the information [12].

-The explosion of ICTs has presented the academic society with the opportunity to support and nurture students' creativity and deep learning.
+The explosion of ICTs has presented the academic society with an opportunity to support and nurture students' creativity and deep learning.
 The challenge is to match learning outcomes with appropriate ICTs [13].
-At the early stages of the experiment - three years ago - the presentations of the course lectures using PowerPoint software was implemented.
-It was noticed that this had no influence on students' understanding of the basic principles of the drawing and improving their achievement in the course.
+At the early stages of the experiment - three years ago - the presentation of course lectures using PowerPoint software was implemented.
+It was noticed that this had no influence on students' understanding of the basic principles of the drawing and improving their achievements in the course.
 Students considered the use of ICT only during the classroom/lab sessions [14].
-The only positive aspect was related to the availability of the training material at any time to the students.
-None of the problems that have been noticed by many researchers regarding visualisation were addressed.
+The only positive aspect was related to the availability to the students of the training material at any time.
+None of the problems noticed by many researchers regarding visualisation was addressed.

-Research suggests that combining traditional drafting and CAD instruction makes sense.
-Later on, for the presentations of the technical drawing AutoCAD Mechanical was used.
+Research suggests that combining traditional drafting and Computer-Aided Design (CAD) instruction makes sense.
+Later on, AutoCAD Mechanical was used to present technical drawing.
 AutoCAD Mechanical, the 2D drawing package, provides hidden line removal, isometric views and other 3D functions.
-Its benefit is that it introduces the AutoCAD user to 2D mechanical structure, which allows working with associative features, parts and assemblies instead of lines, arcs and circles.
+Its benefit is that it introduces the AutoCAD user to 2D mechanical structure, which allows he or she to work with associative features, parts and assemblies instead of lines, arcs and circles.
 This enables users to organise, store and reuse its structure-based designs more effectively in collaborative environments [15].
-Information technologies can change the quality of the learning experience, and environment for assessment [16].
-The ICT methodology in teaching mechanical engineering design course has been used since 2002 and results of this approach have been very encouraging.
-Students first learn and practice all concepts using traditional drafting equipment, then use CAD for the remaining two-thirds of the course.
+Information technologies can change the quality of the learning experience and environment for assessment [16].

+The ICT methodology in teaching the mechanical engineering design course has been used since 2002 and results of this approach have been very encouraging.
+Students first learn and practise all concepts using traditional drafting equipment, then use CAD for the remaining two-thirds of the course.
 Students produce accurate drawings at an accelerated pace when using CAD software.
-At the conclusion of the combination of traditional/CAD instruction, it is always amazing to see the significant increase in the number of drawings produced and concepts learned compared with teaching traditional drafting methods only.
-The literature provides a substantial amount of research supporting the effectiveness of early Computer-Assisted-Instruction (CAI) systems when used properly [17].
+At the conclusion of the combination of traditional/CAD instruction, it is always amazing to see the significant increase in the number of drawings produced and concepts learned, compared with teaching traditional drafting methods only.
+The literature provides a substantial amount of research supporting the effectiveness of early Computer-Assisted Instruction (CAI) systems when used properly [17].

 The most positive feature of multimedia-based instruction has to do with capturing and maintaining students' attention as they see things happen.
-As a result, the videos used within the context of technical drawing instruction improved learners' attention provided that they are available to them at all times.
-If the multimedia software is available to students at any time, it provides the freedom to repeat the learning process at a convenient time and pace.
-It respects the specific learning abilities of the students much more than the traditional instruction and provides flexibility, accessibility and convenience just in time and just enough.
+As a result, the videos used within the context of technical drawing instruction improved learners' attention provided they were available to them at all times.
+If the multimedia software is available to students at any time, it gives them the freedom to repeat the learning process at a convenient time and pace.
+It respects the specific learning abilities of the students much more than does traditional instruction and provides flexibility, accessibility and convenience just in time and just enough.